-The following report summarizes the results of a public opinion survey issued by the City of Spokane Planning & Development Department in January and February, 2018.
+The following report summarizes the results of a public opinion survey issued by the City of Spokane Planning & Development Department in early 2018.
 Following a request by a representative of some property owners in the DTC-100 Zone, the City of Spokane undertook a study of the current building heights requirements in the zone and potential modifications to those requirements that could result in easing financial barriers to development in this zone.
 This study was prepared following four meetings by a working group of industry, government, and public representatives.
-The resulting recommendation1 of that working group was to allow greater heights in exchange for limitations on use, a limit on the floorplate size of towers above 100 feet, and minimum distances between towers.
+The resulting recommendation of that working group was to allow greater heights in exchange for limitations on use, a limit on the floorplate size of towers above 100 feet, and minimum distances between towers.
 Detailed results of that study can be found in the study itself and are not summarized here.

-Following adoption by resolution of the final Building Heights Study1, City staff was asked by the Plan Commission to begin processing a code amendment consistent with the findings of the study.
+Following adoption by resolution of the final Building Heights Study1, City staff was asked by the City Council to begin processing a code amendment consistent with the findings of the study.
 As part of that process, an online Story Map2 was published and a survey was released, asking the public to comment on the various aspects of the proposed changes to City Code.
 The Story Map and survey were published on January 17, 2018.
 The survey is ongoing.
-However, for the uses of the Plan Commission at their February 28, 2017 workshop, the results were polled from January 17 to February 18.
+However, for the uses of the Plan Commission at their April 25, 2018 hearing, the results were polled from January 17 to April 17.
 Those results are summarized in this report.
-A total of 759 surveys were received by February 18.
+A total of 841 surveys were received by April 17.
 However, nine of those surveys were invalidated due to the fact that they were empty.
-Thus, the following results concern 750 valid surveys.
+Thus, the following results concern 832 valid surveys.